Azure/FTALive-Sessions/content/containers/aks-6-part-series (retired)/README.md

-# AKS 6 Part Series
+# AKS 6 Part Series (retired)

+> [!CAUTION]
+> This 6 part series has been retired based on feedback.
+It is included here for archive purposes only.
+Links are NOT guaranteed to work.

 Please find the links below to the handouts from the 6 Part AKS Series.